 So we got a lot of news that is coming.

-Also a letter going out uh to from the House Judiciary Committee to Lisa Page for the fact that she didn't show up today for her subpoena, and she defied a congressional subpoena earlier today, basically saying you better show up with Strck tomorrow or behind closed doors on Friday, or yeah, we will hold you in contempt.
+Also, a letter going out from the House Judiciary Committee to Lisa Page for the fact that she didn't show up today for her subpoena, and she defied a congressional subpoena earlier today, basically saying you better show up with Strzok tomorrow or behind closed doors on Friday, or yeah, we will hold you in contempt.

 And apparently the House means that.

-This is the definitive book on this entire scandal, and the title basically covers all of it The Russia Hoax, the illicit scheme to clear Hillary Clinton and frame Donald Trump.
+And the title basically covers all of it, The Russia Hoax, The Illicit Scheme to Clear Hillary Clinton and frame Donald Trump.

-And I, by the way, available on Amazon Barnes and Noble.com, Hannity.com, but um I thank him because uh we did have a little bit of technical difficulty, you know, just before we got on the air today.
+But I thank him because we did have a little bit of technical difficulty, you know, just before we got on the air today.

 Well, to say the least, and Greg Jarrett was graciously standing by in case we couldn't get on the air.

-Let's just say it was a madhouse for about Pandemonium.
+Let's just say it was a madhouse for about pandemonium.

 Sarah Carter's here on the ground with us.

-Oh, we got sleeping beauty here.
+Oh, we got Sleeping Beauty here.

 Oh, really?

-Yeah, well, anyway, hey, Sarah, welcome to uh London.
+Hey, Sarah, welcome to London.

 Greg, thank you for doing that for us today.